awsdocs/aws-control-tower-guide/doc_source/ec2-rules.md

 #### Amazon EC2 Security Group Ingress Rule \- Example<a name="ct-ec2-pr-4-remediation-2"></a>

-Amazon EC2 security group ingress rule configured to allow unrestricted traffic on a port range that does not include a high\-risk port\.
+Amazon EC2 security group ingress rule configured to allow traffic from the source IP range `0.0.0.0/0` or `::/0` on a port range that does not include a high\-risk port\.
 The example is shown in JSON and in YAML\.

 **JSON example**